Nakshatra05/OmniSwap-AI/README.md

 The agent will:

 1. Parse the instruction using Gemini
-2. Fetch optimal swap and routing data from OnlySwap
+2. Fetch optimal swap and routing data from OnlySwaps
 3. Verify the operation through dcipher’s BLS network
 4. Execute the transaction automatically